purepage/fetch-engines/README.md

 - **One API for multiple strategies** – Call `fetchHTML` for rendered pages or `fetchContent` for raw responses.
 The library handles HTTP shortcuts and Playwright fallbacks automatically.
 - **Production-minded defaults** – Retries, caching, and consistent telemetry are ready out of the box.
-- **Drop-in AI enrichment** – Provide a Zod schema and let OpenAI convert full pages into structured data.
+- **Drop-in AI enrichment** – Provide a Zod schema and let OpenAI (or any OpenAI-compatible API) convert full pages into structured data.
 - **Typed and tested** – Built in TypeScript with examples that mirror real-world scraping pipelines.

 ## Installation